An Overview of Frozen Elbow

 The elbow joint is referred to as a “hinge” joint.
 It bends, straightens, extends—and offers a range of flexion up to 145 degrees.
 Stiff elbow refers to those individuals who experience pain or problems when extending their elbow greater than 30 degrees.
-There are many factors that may cause stiff elbow including arthritis of the elbow, post-traumatic injury, bicep tendon tear, infection, congenital and degenerative conditions.
+There are many factors that may cause a frozen elbow including arthritis of the elbow, post-traumatic injury, bicep tendon tear, infection, congenital and degenerative conditions.

 Symptoms of Stiff Elbow

-The major symptoms of stiff elbow are pain and loss of motion.
+The major symptoms of frozen elbow are pain and loss of motion.
 The onset of symptoms may be gradual or sudden, depending on the cause of the condition.
 In most cases, the elbow will become inflamed and produce pain upon movement which will gradually worsen over time and cause stiffness.
 When this occurs, the pain in the region will actually become less, however, movement will be very difficult.

 Treatment for Frozen Elbow